Zentsūji, Kagawa: Climate

-Zentsūji has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Zentsūji has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Zentsūji is 15.1 °C. The average annual rainfall is 1439 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 26.2 °C, and lowest in January, at around 4.7 °C.
+The temperatures are highest on average in August, at around 26.2 °C, and lowest in January, at around 4.7 °C.

 Demographics

-Per Japanese census data, the population of Zentsūji has been relatively steady since the 1960s.
+Per Japanese census data, the population of Zentsūji has declined slightly in recent decades.